Axxoy/TruMark/README.md

 ## In this Repo, you will find the following:

-- Full Report explaining all the components in detail, including the machine learning model, the database, and the web application.
+- Full Report explaining all the components in detail, including the machine learning model, the database, and the web application

-- The web application code, which is written in Python.
+- The web application code, which is written in Python

 - The machine learning model code, which is written in Python

 - The server-side code, which is written in PHP

-- The database code, which is written in MySQL
+- The database code, which is written in MySQL.
+I used this to populate the local database which is used by the web application via PHP.
+Includes commands to create the database, student and course tables, and more

-- The signature dataset used (CEDAR)
+- The signature dataset (CEDAR) which was used to train the machine learning model to recognize signatures.

-- The presentation slides
+- The presentation slides giving an overview of the project, which was presented at Truman State University as part of my capstone requirement.

 - more supporting components